yrdsb-peths/hungry-animal-AAAAAndyli/README.md

 Grab Apples to increase your score, don't let them hit the floor.
 Dodge Crocodiles and Missiles.

-Difficulty:
+Difficulty:\n

-Easy - You only need to catch apples
+Easy - You only need to catch apples.

-Normal - You need to now dodge Crocodiles
+Normal - You need to now dodge Crocodiles.

-Hard - You need to now dodge Homing missiles
+Hard - You need to now dodge Homing missiles.

-Missile - You only need to dodge Homing missiles
+Missile - You only need to dodge Homing missiles.

-Enemy - You need to dodge Crcodiles and Homing missiles
+Enemy - You need to dodge Crcodiles and Homing missiles.

 Secret - Hard difficulty but faster.